plasmadancom/HAT-RACK/README.md

 ![HAT RACK with Raspberry Pi](/img/hat-rack-raspberry-pi.png)

 Just like its little brother, HAT RACK allows a Raspberry Pi to be mounted upside down.
 No need for ribbon cables or messy wiring, just plug & play!
 Available as a kit, simply solder whichever headers / sockets you require for your project.
-Or buy an assembled unit with all the parts pre-installed.
+Or buy an assembled unit with all the parts pre-installed <a href="https://plasmadan.com/hatrack" target="_blank">here</a>.

 ## Multiple Uses